liangyy/ARB2016fall/README.md

 # ARB2016fall
-course project on image classification
+This is for the course project on [the image classification](https://sites.google.com/site/automationofbiologicalresearch/image-classification-project) at Carnegie Mellon University 2016 fall.